 - Optimize your website for Search Engines

-- Create a content marketing plan and start publishing content
+- Create a content marketing plan

 - Establish your social media presence

 - Grow your email list

 - Get professional help